apache/wicket-site/contribute/patch.md

 module](https://github.com/apache/wicket/blob/master/wicket-core/Eclipse
 CodeFormat.xml) as Eclipse code formatter profile.

+**NOTE:** when you are using Eclipse IDE, please ensure that you have installed "M2E Settings" from the Eclipse Marketplace in addition to the format rules.

 ### Create a pull request {#github}

 To create a pull request on GitHub follow the instructions you can find